Ida County Community Betterment Foundation

 IDA COUNTY COMMUNITY BETTERMENT FOUNDATION GRANT GUIDELINES

 Application Deadline: March 1

-Final Determinations: by April 30
+Final Determinations: Mid-May

 The Ida County Community Betterment Foundation (ICCBF) Advisory Board is charged with carefully reviewing grant proposals and recommending grants to be awarded.
 The ICCBF Advisory Board will make grant recommendations based on county and community needs, and the proposing organization’s capacity to effectively enhance the quality of life in Ida County.

-The purpose of the ICCBF grant program is to respond to present and emerging needs within Ida County by making grants in the following areas:
+PURPOSE: The purpose of the ICCBF grant program is to respond to present and emerging needs within Ida County by making grants in the following areas:

 • Arts & Culture: Provide or increase access to theatre, music, arts, dance, museums, historical events.

 • Civic: Community betterment/beautification, city government, emergency services, citizen participation, parks and recreation.

 • Education: Early childhood development/daycare, primary, secondary, and continuing education; libraries.

 • Environment: Pollution control, natural resource conservation, protecting wildlife, botanic/horticultural activities.